diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 that is, the use of static taint analysis, could be a path forward for detecting class pollution in Python codebases.

-Lastly, it is worth emphasising the two experiments ran alongside the empirical study, with the goal of deciding whether to apply certain changes to #TheTool.
+Lastly, it is worth emphasising the two experiments run alongside the empirical study, with the goal of deciding whether to apply certain changes to #TheTool.